KTStephano/peaches-bot.docs/docs.markdown

 **Functions**

+Each of these functions will attempt to convert the input to the desired type.
+Certain ones, such as **.User**, return nil when it fails.
+This means the underlying type is something different than requested.

 .Bool | returns boolean value of option
 .Integer | returns int64 value of option
 .Float | returns float64 (double) value of the option .String | returns string value of the option
 .User | returns *User object
+.Member | returns *Member object
 .Role | returns *Role object
 .Channel | returns *Channel object